Get To Know The Chemicals You Are Inhaling From A Cigarette

 Knowing Cigarettes

-Smoking is a habit that has become a habit not only among Malaysians but in the whole world is also affected by this trend.
+Smoking is a habit that has become a common practice not only among Malaysians but in the whole world is also affected by this trend.
 Smoking is considered a symbol of masculinity or greatness for some people.
 Some even use cigarettes as a source of relief from the pressure in life.
 We already know the dangers of smoking, yet there are still many who smoke.
 So why don't smokers quit when they already know about the dangers?
 What are there in cigarettes?
 How does it affect smokers and people around them?
 Let's look deeper into the contents of a cigarette and find out why they are so dangerous.

 It has been reported that there are 7000 chemicals in a cigarette and as many as 70 ingredients are known to be the cause of cancer or carcinogenic.
 Among the main harmful ingredients of cigarettes are: